stakater/mto-docs/content/learn/multi-tenant-kubernetes-architecture.md

 ### Access model

-Access should be derived from tenant membership, and membership from your existing identity provider groups.
-Hand-written role bindings per namespace are the most common source of stale permissions.
+Two questions, and the first is often skipped: **do tenants reach the Kubernetes API at all?** On internal platforms they usually do, and access should then be derived from tenant membership, with membership coming from your existing identity provider groups — hand-written role bindings per namespace are the most common source of stale permissions.

+Where a portal, an API or a logical control plane sits in front and no cluster credentials are issued to tenants, the cluster's access model is between the platform team and its own product.
+That is the standard shape for service providers and telecommunications platforms, and it is why external customers do not by themselves force a stronger isolation model.

 ### Resource governance